kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 Specifically, kube-apiserver will filter this field if it doesn't recognize/support it.
-If the kubelet doesn't support the field, it will not pull the image, and the path will not be present for the volume manager to mount it in, and the pod will fail. if the CRI implementation doesn't support it, then the PullImage request will fail and the pod creation will fail.
+If the kubelet doesn't support the field, it will not pull the image, and the path will not be present for the volume manager to mount it in, and the pod will fail.

 If the kubelet does not support the feature because it's too old, then the container creation will fail because the volume manager is unable to mount the volume because no volume plugin is available for the provided source.

+If the CRI implementation doesn't support it, then the PullImage request will fail and the pod creation will fail.

 ## Production Readiness Review Questionnaire